dhuseljic/dal-toolbox/README.md

 ## Publications

 The DAL-Toolbox has already been used for various publications.
 The respective code for their experiments is stored in the __publication_experiments__ folder.
-Examples for paper using the DAL-Toolbox are
+This may provide relevant insights for experienced researches and plentiful examples of experimental sections in papers with the respective code.
+Publications using the DAL-Toolbox are

--
--
--
+TODO: Insert Publication References

 ## Citation

-Todo
+TODO: Should we include a citation?